 This had seen Germans stunned by enormous underground mines that blew up many of their positions before the attack.

 The other was a preliminary attack meant to prepare the right flank of the battlefield for Haig’s coming offensive at Ypres.

-It took place at Messines Ridge, and its architect, Second Army commander General Herbert Plumer, was cast very much in the same mould as Rawlinson.
+It took place at Messines Ridge, and its architect, Second Army commander General Herbert Plumer, had a similarly strong commitment to the bite-and-hold approach as Rawlinson.

 Like at Vimy Ridge, a line of enormous mines would devastate the German lines at the opening of the battle, but its success did not hinge on this spectacle alone.